 The full list of comments made and the consideration by the Council of those comments is available by request to: Mr S. Knapper, Principal Licensing Officer, Licensing Unit, Walsall Council, Challenge Building, Hatherton Road, Walsall, WS1 1YG.
-Email licensing@walsall.gov.uk or via the Council's website at: www.walsall.gov.uk
+E-mail licensing@walsall.gov.uk or via the Council's website at: www.walsall.gov.uk

-The policy will need to be approved at a meeting of the Full Council on the 9th November 2009 and will be published via our website as soon as possible after Council.
-Copies will be placed in the public libraries of the area as well as being available in the Town Hall.
-This new statement of principles will be effective from the 31st January 2010
+The policy was approved at a meeting of the Council on the 9th November 2009 and was published via our website.
+Copies have been placed in the public libraries of the area as well as being available in the Town Hall.
+This new statement of principles will be effective from the 31st January 2010.